neo-project/docs/en-us/node/api/getblock.md

 Request text:

-Verbose = 1, returns the result of JSON format.
+Verbose = 1, returns the result in JSON format.

 ```json
 {